-Visiting the Doctor prior to the Vasectomy
+Visiting the Doctor Prior to the Vasectomy

-Prior to getting a vasectomy, a doctor will require. pre-procedure visit.
+Prior to getting a vasectomy, a doctor will require a pre-procedure visit.
 You may not realize when you go to the first doctor's visit that you will not be getting the procedure that day.
 So, don't worry that the doctor might spring a surprise on you.
 It certainly occurred to me that the doctor might tell me he was ready to go.
 I wasn't quite ready, of course.
 And, I was a bit nervous this might happen.

 The doctor will ask you some basic questions and tell you what to expect from the procedure.
 Depending on your doctor, the entire time at the doctor's office during the procedure will take about 90 minutes.
 Although the actual procedure takes only 20 minutes.
-The doctor will tell you not to take any aspirin, Advil or similar drugs that can result in increased bleeding.
+The doctor will tell you not to take any aspirin, Advil, or similar drugs that can result in increased bleeding.

-Visiting the doctor for the Vasectomy procedure
+Visiting the Doctor for the Vasectomy Procedure

 Expect to have some anxiety prior to the visit or right before the procedure.
 In my case, I became a little nervous waiting for the doctor to finally arrive while lying on the table with a sheet over my genitals.
 Prior to that, a registered nurse or similar staff member will prepare you for the procedure by cleaning the work area (your scrotum) and shaving it.
 Effectively, the entire area will be sterilized.
 I've got to say, having my scrotum shaved wasn't very pleasant.
-Also, depending on how your doctor does the procedure, the nurse (in my case it was a male nurse), may set up a cauterizing tool, which requires a big, sticky pad being attached to your thigh (the removal of this bad was like ripping off a giant bandaid).
+Also, depending on how your doctor does the procedure, the nurse (in my case it was a male nurse), may set up a cauterizing tool, which requires a big, sticky pad being attached to your thigh (the removal of this pad was like ripping off a giant bandaid).

-The procedure itslef involves making a small incision below the base of the penis and then cutting the tubes that deliver the sperm, known as the Vas Deferens.
+The procedure itself involves making a small incision below the base of the penis and then cutting the tubes that deliver the sperm, known as the Vas Deferens.
 Both tubes can be cut using the same incision.